T. Swift & the Electric Bag

 rating: ** stars

-A bluesy vamp, 'The Strut' wasn't much to get excited about.
-Sounded like an in-studio jam session woth Booker T. on Hammond B-3.
+A bluesy vamp, "The Strut" wasn't much to get excited about.
+It's always reminded me of a Stax jam sessions with Booker T. on Hammond B-3 and the late Steve Cropper on guitar.

 5.)
 Expo In Sound (instrumental) - 4:34